Fortress of War: Plot

 The film opens on Saturday, June 21, 1941.
 Sasha Akimov, a 15-year-old musician, and his older brother, Andrey, whose parents were killed in the Spanish Civil War, are serving in the 333rd Rifle Regiment of the Red Army at the Brest Fortress.
 Elsewhere, a commissar, Yefim Fomin, discovers he is unable to bring his family to Brest due to a shortage of train tickets.
 Another officer, Gavrilov, continues to express concern about the readiness of the fort's defenses should an attack come, despite warnings from his friend, officer of the NKVD Special Department Lieutenant Vainshtein, about an imminent war with Germany.
-That evening, the fortress loses power due to sabotage by German commandos.
+That evening, the fortress loses power due to sabotage by German Brandenburgers (commandos).

-The next morning, at 3:58, German forces invade the Soviet Union.
-The fortress is subjected to heavy bombardment by German artillery and Stuka aircraft, killing many Soviet soldiers and civilians.
-At 6:30, German infantry attack the fortress, capturing hospital staff and patients, many of whom they kill.
+The next morning, at 3:58, German forces begin Operation Barbarossa the invasion of the Soviet Union.
+The fortress is bombarded by German artillery and Stuka dive-bombers, killing many Soviet soldiers and civilians.
+At 6:30, German infantry attack the fortress, capturing hospital staff and patients, massacring many of them.
 Fomin takes command of the defenders around the Kholm Gate, while Gavrilov rallies the defenders around the Eastern Fort.
 Elsewhere, NKVD border guards under command of Lieutenant Kizhevatov, repel a German sortie into the fortress and Vainshtein thwarts a German commando's attempt to undermine the defense of the 132nd Independent NKVD Convoy Battalion barracks.
 As the siege commences, Sasha finds himself stranded in one of the barracks.
-During the fighting for the East Fort, Junior Lieutenant Andrey Akimov (brother of Sasha) is killed while destroying two Panzer IIIs with a 45mm anti-tank gun, helping Gavrilov repel a German attack.
+During the fighting for the East Fort, Junior Lieutenant Andrey Akimov (brother of Sasha) is killed while destroying two Panzer IIIs with a 45 mm anti-tank gun, helping Gavrilov repel a German attack.